Homeowner Insurance Cost Guide

 If you already have a relationship with a property or casualty insurance company, it’s smart to start by asking them for a quote.
 You will already know what their customer service is like, and many companies often offer discounts for bundling different types of policies together.

-Mortgage companies commonly require you to carry homeowners insurance when you first take out a mortgage.
-In fact, it’s not only a prerequisite for getting a loan, but they usually make you pay for several months of coverage in advance.
+Mortgage companies commonly require you to carry the proper coverage when you first take out a mortgage.
+In fact, it’s not only a prerequisite for getting a loan, but they usually make you pay for several months in advance.
 This protects the lender in case you buy a home that immediately burns down a day later.

 Frequently Asked Questions